mehravehj/Balanced-Mixture-of-SuperNets/README.md

 The repository structure is as follows:
   * `requirements.txt`, contains all required libraries
   * `figures/`, contains all figures represented in the paper
-  * `resnet20/`, contains code for CIFAR10 experiments on Resnet20 backbone architecture
+  * `resnet20/`, contains code for CIFAR10 experiments with Resnet20 backbone architecture
-  * `cifar/`, contains code for CIFAR10/CIFAR50 experiments on Resnet18/Resnet50 backbone architectures
+  * `cifar/`, contains code for CIFAR10/CIFAR100 experiments with Resnet18/Resnet50 backbone architectures
   * `food101/`, contains code for food101 experiments on Resnet50 backbone architecture